Alluxio/alluxio/docs/en/basic/Configuration-Settings.md

 Customizing how an application job interacts with Alluxio service is application specific.
 Here we provide recommendations for a few common applications.

-TODO: maybe we should mention that only the user/client properties can/need to be configured.

 ### Alluxio Shell Commands